ricbl/eyetracking/README.md

 ## Citing this repository

+If you use the dataset, please follow the citation instructions available at [https://doi.org/10.13026/e0dj-8498](https://doi.org/10.13026/e0dj-8498).

 If you use this software, please cite a Zenodo release:
 [![DOI](https://zenodo.org/badge/386056923.svg)](https://zenodo.org/badge/latestdoi/386056923)